rasumovsky/51_HggDM/README.md

 Then to run,

-     ./bin/DMMaster <JobName> <Program> <Categorization>
+     ./bin/DMMaster <Program> <SettingsFile>

-The job name can be whatever you want.
-The program can be any of the following
+The program can be any of the following options:
-options: MassPoints, SigParam, Workspace.
+- MassPoints
+- SigParam
+- Workspace
+- ResubmitWorkspace
+- TossPseudoExp
+- PlotPseudoExp
+- TestStat
+- ResubmitTestStat
+- MuLimit

 The code will automatically run any required upstream programs in order to ensure that it has all required inputs.
-For instance, if you want to create a workspace from scratch, using two ETMiss categories, just run,
+For instance, if you want to create a workspace from scratch, just run,

-     ./bin/DMMaster WSJob Workspace splitETMiss
+     ./bin/DMMaster Workspace data/settingsHDM.cfg

 Make sure that you are running in a directory from which EOS is accesssible.